SteveKinzey/wc-inventory-locker/README.md

 ## 🔧 Features

 - Reserve stock when added to cart
-- Automatically restore stock if cart is abandoned or order is canceled
+- Automatically restore stock if cart is abandoned or item is removed
 - Works with both simple and variable products
-- Customizable timeout logic (planned feature)
+- Compatible with GitHub Updater
+- Built for high-conversion WooCommerce shops

 ---